 Home health professionals in the Cedar Rapids area are always happy to talk to caregivers about ways they can help with someone’s palliative care, such as offering supplementary services or skilled medical or nursing care beyond the medical expertise of many caregivers.

-For instance, some services that can help clients are better performed by trained therapists or visiting nurses, everything from advanced wound care to speech therapy.
+For instance, some services that can help patients are better performed by trained therapists or visiting nurses, everything from advanced wound care to speech therapy.
 But caregivers are welcome to provide other services such as grooming or general companionship.

 Information about respite care options can also be shared for caregivers who would appreciate a break once in awhile but still make sure care is provided.
-Depending on one’s community, this could take the form of an in-home caregiver visiting for a few hours or a day, or taking the client to a respite care center.
-Either one could be a nice break for a caregiver, help them avoid burn-out, and even provide new faces for a client.
+Depending on one’s community, this could take the form of an in-home caregiver visiting for a few hours or a day, or taking the patient to a respite care center.
+Either one could be a nice break for a caregiver, help them avoid burn-out, and even provide new faces for a patient.